ivmai/bdwgc/docs/leak.md

-For more precise error reports, as much of the program as possible should use the all uppercase variants of these functions, after defining `GC_DEBUG`, and then including `gc.h`.
+For more precise error reports, as much of the program as possible should use the all uppercase variants of these functions, after defining `GC_DEBUG`, and then including `gc.h` file.
 In this environment `GC_MALLOC` is a macro which causes at least the file name and line number at the allocation point to be saved as part of the object.
 Leak reports will then also include this information.

 Many collector features (e.g. finalization and disappearing links) are less useful in this context, and are not fully supported.
 Their use will usually